carpentries/lesson-development-training/episodes/formative-assessment.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-You should aim to create all your assessments before you have written the explanatory content of your lesson (recall Nicholls' [backward design](https://en.wikipedia.org/wiki/Backward_design)).
+You should aim to create all your assessments before you write the explanatory content of your lesson (recall Nicholls' [backward design](https://en.wikipedia.org/wiki/Backward_design)).
-These assessments will guide your lesson design process by knowing exactly which knowledge you'd expect from your learners at any point in the lesson.
+These assessments will guide your lesson design process by making sure you know exactly what knowledge you'd expect from your learners at any point in the lesson.

 Well-designed exercises are one of the most valuable resources for an instructor and any time